lleevveell66/fibn/README.md

 own Master and Slave to another.
 Multiple URLs are not yet supported, but are planned for a future release, thus allowing a true FIBN mesh network, where every host could potentially instruct every other host about malicious IP addresses it has found locally.

+Only firewalld is supported, for now.
+I have ipset working in iptables, but not yet integrated into FIBN.
+That's coming.

 ### Pre-requisites: